cbagdel/datasciencecoursera/CodeBook.md

 ## Codebook for the resultant tidy data set.

-as part of the Course Project for Getting and Cleaning Data course by Coursera.
+As part of the Course Project for Getting and Cleaning Data course by Coursera.

-the details of the raw data can be found under the followign links: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The details of the raw data can be found under the following links: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The resultant tidy data set contains one observation one each row.
+The resultant tidy data set contains one observation at each row.
-The first 66 columns contain one feature per row, the last 2 columns provide the activity label and the subject.
+The first 2 columns provide the activity label and the subject.
+The rest 66 columns contain one feature per column.

-The features are the mean and standard deviation on the 33 variables collected.
+The features are the averages per subject and per activity (of the mean and standard deviation) on the 33 variables collected.

 The test data is composed of the following 3 files.
 They were read into seperate objects.
 The dimensions are as follows: